Deltares/CoSMoS/docs/source/manual/modelcomponents.rst

 CoSMoS model components
 ^^^^^^^^^^^^
 The three main classes described above use generic and specific model classes to determine how to pre- and post-process the individual models.
-The (:py:class:`cosmos.cosmos_model.Model`) reads generic input data from the :ref:` model xml files <models>`, prepares model paths and submits jobs.
+The (:py:class:`cosmos.cosmos_model.Model`) reads generic input data from the :ref:`model.toml files <models>`, prepares model paths and submits jobs.

 The following classes read, write, and move model-specific data: